Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolGroup.md

 # Remove-MsolGroup

 ## SYNOPSIS
-Removes a group from Microsoft Azure Active Directory.
+Removes a group from Azure Active Directory.

 ## SYNTAX